10 Effortless Micro Habits That Will Transform How You Look & Feel

 A bowl of apples on a table.

-9. Avoid Your Phone For 30 Minutes Before & After Sleep
+9. Avoid Your Phone For 30 Minutes Before Sleep

 To make this habit easy, charge your phone in another room overnight or use an old-fashioned alarm clock instead of your phone’s alarm.